-All students, regardless of age, enrolled in a course load of 9 credits or more are required to submit all completed health forms and a copy of their most recent physical exam to Health Services prior to the student's arrival to campus.
+All students under the age of 30, and ALL Health Science students regardless of age, enrolled in 9 or more credits are required to submit all completed health forms and a copy of their most recent physical exam to Health Services prior to the students arrival on campus.

 Students are allowed unlimited visits with a Health Services provider.
 Most visits are on a walk-in basis and there is no charge for services provided in the Wellness Center.
 Any patient referrals, Xrays, or other testing sent to a reference lab will be billed to your Health Insurance.
 MCLA faculty and staff who become ill are also welcome to visit Health Services.
 The Health Services staff works as an adjunct to, not a replacement for, your primary care provider.